tuneinsight/lattigo/SECURITY.md

 To report a vulnerability please contact us directly using the following email: lattigo@tuneinsight.com.

 # Code Review
-Lattigo 2.0.0 has been code-reviewed by ELCA in November 2020 and, within the allocated time for the code review, no critical or high-risk issues were found.
+Lattigo 2.0.0 was code-reviewed by ELCA in November 2020 and, within the allocated time for the code review, no critical or high-risk issues were found.

 # IND-CPA Security